 Every Irish person’s heart sings when they hear the soaring melodies of traditional Irish music.
 The singsong vocal runs, pipes, and fiddle represent a rich history dedicated to the resilience, and beauty of our ancestors.

 But where did this music come from?
 How did it begin?
-What makes it unique?
+What makes Irish traditional music unique?

 Irish folk music is one of the most distinctive traits of our culture, and it’s important that we know its roots so we can enjoy and appreciate it more fully.
-Irish music and dance are part of our cultural inheritance.
+Irish music and dance are part of our cultural inheritance, handed down through an oral tradition over centuries.

 Today I wanted to share some of my favorite parts of Irish music’s history so we can celebrate our culture together.